 There are lots of ways to make your bedroom more conducive to a great night’s sleep.
 Some of them involve redesigning the space while others come down to how you think about your room and sleep.
 Check out the highlights listed below:

-- Don’t watch TV or use electronic devices in bed.
-This keeps your mind busy, and the blue light from devices can disrupt your sleep patterns so you wake up during the night.
+- Don’t watch TV or your computer, or use electronic devices in bed.
+This keeps your mind busy, and the blue light from electronics can disrupt your sleep patterns so you wake up during the night.